mingyung-park/mingyung-park/README.md

 **❗Honors Thesis(독립 연구)**

-Conducted research on translating natural language (NL) into first-order logic (FOL) using large language models (LLMs).
+Conducted research on translating natural language (NL) into first-order logic (FOL) using Self-Consistency Prompting.

 Improved translation quality by combining Self-Consistency Prompting with Logical Equivalence Score (LES).
 The study demonstrated significant performance enhancements compared to Chain of Thought Prompting, evaluated using SentenceBLEU and LES metrics.